bitcraze/bitcraze-website/src/products/crazyradio-2-0.md

 bootloader that enables firmware upgrades via USB without any additional hardware needed.

 The Crazyradio 2.0 is compatible with the Crazyflie eco system.

+Depending on the installed firmware, the Crazyradio 2.0 can run in two different modes:
+* Crazyradio PA emulation - it behaves like a {% id_link product-crazyradio-pa %}.
+This is the firmware that is initially available.
+* Crazyradio 2.0 - a new set of protocols and capabilities that will improve the communication in the ecosystem.
+This is work in progress and will evolve over time.

 {% endrow_text %}
 {% row_links %}